 Most people who own a Hummer will tell you it’s the most dependable thing on wheels.
 Others, however, say it’s the most overrated car on the planet.
-You pay so much for it only for it to be completely overkill.

 The original Hummer is the Humvee, designed and built for the United States military by AM General.
 The civilian model H1 Hummer entered the market in 1992, paving the way for the Hummer line.
 The Hummer H2 and H3 were built between 1992-2009 for the H2 and 2005-2010 for the H3.